cosmos/developer-portal/academy/1-what-is-cosmos/3-interchain-use-cases.md

 To summarize, this section has explored:

 * A brief refresher of the advantages the interchain offers to developers.
-* An overview of decentralized exchanges, open marketplaces, commercial token economies, and game economies as use case categories which are ripe for investigation.
+* An overview of decentralized exchanges, open marketplaces, commercial token economies, and game economies as use case categories that are ripe for investigation.

 </HighlightBox>